A brief chat with Alan.

 I thought to tell him these things but also realized they’d likely hold the same level of passing interest for him as his nationalism did for me.
 So I told him none of those things.

-We stopped for lunch in a village called Aberfoyle.
-I had fish and chips and my first taste of Scottish Tablet ice cream.
+and had my first taste of Scottish Tablet ice cream.
 Tablet is a very sweet confection principally consisting of milk, butter and caramelized sugar.
 The bits are folded into (in this instance) vanilla ice cream creating an overwhelmingly sweet cap to the fish and chips lunch.
 Can you say sugar rush?

-On to Stirling
+On to Stirling.

 Like Edinburgh Castle, Stirling Castle sits on a high rock atop Castle Hill and it’s surrounded on three sides by steep cliffs that contributed to its defenses.
 The castle overlooks Stirling Bridge – a small bridge that is the furthest downstream crossing of the River Forth – making it a critical strategic location in guarding routes to the Highlands to the west and the sea to the northeast.